prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 +++
 draft = true
-date = 2023-07-02
+date = 2023-07-09
-title = "Vector databases (Part 2): A primer on embeddings and vector search" description = "How vector can databases be used to power downstream applications, like chatting with your data via LLMs" tags = ["vector-db"] categories = ["general", "databases"] math = true
+title = "Vector databases (Part 2): Understanding their internals" description = "A primer on embeddings, semantic similarity and search" tags = ["vector-db"] categories = ["general", "databases"] math = true
 +++

-# How vector databases power a host of downstream applications

-## Why are vector DBs so much in demand?
+# A primer on embeddings, indexing and vector search

 This is the second post in a series on vector databases.
-In this post, I'll describe at a reasonably high level what vector databases are doing under the hood, without going into too much technical detail on the indexing algorithms used -- that's for another post!
-As mentioned in [part 1](../vector-db-1/) of this series, there's been a lot of marketing (and unfortunately, hype) related to vector databases in the first half of 2023, and if you're reading this, you're likely curious what vector databases are actually doing under the hood, and how search engines, and search functionality in general, are built on top of efficient vector storage.
+As mentioned in [part 1](../vector-db-1/) of this series, there's been a lot of marketing (and unfortunately, hype) related to vector databases in the first half of 2023, and if you're reading this, you're likely curious what vector databases are actually doing under the hood, and how search functionality is built on top of efficient vector storage.

+## Why is everybody talking about vector databases these days?

-But first of all, what can explain the frenzy of activity and investment in the vector DB space?
+Before going deeper into what vector DBs are, what can explain this frenzy of activity and investment in this space?

 ### The age of Large Language Models (LLMs)

 In November 2022, an early demo of ChatGPT (which is OpenAI's interface to GPT 3.5 and above) was released, following which it quickly became the [fastest growing application in history](https://www.forbes.com/sites/cindygordon/2023/02/02/chatgpt-is-the-fastest-growing-ap-in-the-history-of-web-applications/), gaining a million users in just 5 days 🤯!
-Indeed, if you look at the ⭐️ history on GitHub for the major open-source vector database repos, it's clear that there are sharp spikes in the star counts for some of them _after_ the release of ChatGPT.
-However, GitHub stars are just one way of gauging popularity of a framework.
-As can be seen in the chart below, not all technologies experienced the same spike in interest, meaning that the rising tide of marketing by several newer vector database vendors can be attributed, at least in part, to this uptick in 2023.
+Indeed, if you look at the ✨ history on GitHub for some of the major open-source vector database repos, it's clear that there were sharp spikes in the star counts for some of them _after_ the release of ChatGPT in November 2022 and the subsequent release of [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins) in March 2023.
+These factors, and their associated posts in websites like Hacker News and popular media[^1], are a large part of why there's been such a lot of hype in this space.

-{{< figure src="vector-db-stars.png" caption="Made with ❤️ by [star-history.com](https://star-history.com/)">}}
+{{< figure src="vector-db-stars.png" caption="Made with ❤️ by [star-history.com](https://star-history.com/#qdrant/qdrant&weaviate/weaviate&milvus-io/milvus&chroma-core/chroma&Date)">}}

 ### The problem with relying on LLMs

-LLMs are _generative_, meaning that they generate meaningful, coherent text in a sequential manner based on a user prompt.
-However, when it comes to search & retrieval, this cannot on its own guarantee quality, accuracy or relevancy of the result generated.
+LLMs are _generative_, meaning that they produce meaningful, coherent text in a sequential manner based on a user prompt.
+However, when using LLMs to answer a human's questions, they often produce irrelevant or factually incorrect results.

+- An LLM often _hallucinates_, i.e., it fabricates information, such as pointing users to URLs or making up numbers that don't exist
-- LLMs store/memorize a compressed version of their training data, and although they do so quite well, they don't do so _perfectly_ (some information is always "lost" in a model's internal representation of the data)
+- LLMs learn/memorize a compressed version of their training data, and although they learn quite well, they don't do so _perfectly_ -- some information is always "lost" in a model's internal representation of the data
 - An LLM cannot know facts that occurred after its training was completed
-- An LLM often _hallucinates_, i.e., fabricates non-existent information, such as pointing users to URLs that don't exist

-Vector databases help address many of these problems, via their highly efficient underlying storage layer that can be made easily accessible to an LLM.
-Unlike traditional databases, vector DBs utilize data structures that natively store data in vector form.
-As a result, we can now build applications with an LLM sitting on top of a vector storage layer that contains recent, up-to-date, factual data (well past the LLM's training date) to the end user.
+Vector databases help address these problems, via their highly efficient underlying storage layer that can be made easily accessible to an LLM that can then retrieve facts.
+Unlike traditional databases, vector DBs utilize data structures that natively represent data as vectors.
+As a result, we can now build applications with an LLM sitting on top of a vector storage layer that contains recent, up-to-date, factual data (well past the LLM's training date) and use them to "ground" the model, alleviating the hallucination problem.

-Although vector database implementations (e.g., Vespa, Weaviate) existed well before the advent of LLMs, after the release of ChatGPT, the open-source community, as well as marketing teams at existing database vendors quickly realized their benefits in mainstream use cases like information retrieval and search.
-It's mainly for this reason that there's been an absolute bonanza of VC funding going on in the world of vector databases.
+Although vector databases (e.g., Vespa, Weaviate, Milvus) have existed well before LLMs, since the release of ChatGPT, the open-source community, as well as marketing teams at the vector DB vendors quickly realized their potential in mainstream use cases like search & retrieval in combination with high-quality text generation.
+This explains the absolute bonanza of VC funding in the world of vector databases!

-{{<notice note>}}
-All this being said, there are genuine technical reasons why efficient vector storage is critical to a world with LLMs in it, so the rest of this post will focus on these aspects.
-{{</notice>}}

 ## What is a vector embedding?

-The data being stored in a vector database is in the form of embeddings, which are essentially lists of numbers (floats) that encode the contextual meaning of the data, which could be images, audio or text.
+A vector database stores not only the original data (which could be images, audio or text), but also its encoded form: _embeddings_.
+These embeddings are essentially lists of numbers (i.e., vectors) that store contextual representations of the data.
 Intuitively, when we refer to an "embedding", we are talking about a **compressed**, low-dimensional representation of data (images, text, audio) that actually exists in higher dimensions.

-The dimension of the embedding depends on the number of data points $m$, and the embedding size of the vector $n$.
+Within the storage layer, the database stacks $m$ vectors, each representing a data point using $n$ dimensions, for a total size of $m \times n$.
+The stacks are typically partitioned via sharding for query performance reasons.

 {{< figure src="vector-embedding.png" >}}

-To store the entire data in the embedding space, the vectors that represent each data point are stacked together in an efficient manner, with optimizations in place to perform lookups at scale.

 ## How are embeddings generated?

-The transformer revolution in NLP[^1] has provided practitioners ample means to generate these compressed representations, or embeddings.
+The transformer revolution in NLP[^2] has provided engineers with ample means to generate these compressed representations, or embeddings very efficiently, and at scale.

-- The most popular method is via the open source library `sentence-transformers`, available via [Hugging Face model hub](https://huggingface.co/models?library=sentence-transformers) or directly from [the source repo](https://www.sbert.net/)
+- The most popular method is via the open source library `sentence-transformers`, available via the [Hugging Face model hub](https://huggingface.co/models?library=sentence-transformers) or directly from [the source repo](https://www.sbert.net/)
-- A less common and rather expensive way, is to use one of many paid API services:
+- Another (more expensive) method is to use one of many API services:
    - [OpenAI embeddings API](https://platform.openai.com/docs/guides/embeddings)
    - [Cohere embeddings API](https://cohere.com/embed)

-It's important to keep in mind that the lower the dimensionality of the underlying vectors, the more compressed the representation, which can affect downstream task quality.
+It's important to keep in mind that the lower the dimensionality of the underlying vectors, the more compact the representation is in embedding space, which can affect downstream task quality.
 Sentence Transformers (sbert) provides embedding models with a dimension $n$ in the range of 384, 512 and 768, and the models are completely free and open-source.
-OpenAI and Cohere's embeddings, which require a paid API call to generate, can be considered higher quality due to a dimensionality of a few thousand.
-One reason it makes sense to use a paid API to generate embeddings is if your data is multilingual (Cohere is known to possess high-quality [multilingual embedding models](https://docs.cohere.com/docs/multilingual-language-models#model-performance) that perform better than open source variants).
+OpenAI and Cohere embeddings, which require a paid API call to generate them, can be considered higher quality due to a dimensionality of a few thousand.
+One reason it makes sense to use a paid API to generate embeddings is if your data is multilingual (Cohere is known to possess high-quality multilingual embedding models that [are known to perform better](https://docs.cohere.com/docs/multilingual-language-models#model-performance) than open source variants).

 {{< notice note >}}
-The choice of model used to generate embeddings is typically a trade-off between quality and cost.
-In most cases, for textual data in English, the open-source embeddings from sentence transformers can be utilized as is for text that isn't too long (~300-400 words for text sequences).
-It's possible to deal with text that's longer than the context length of sentence transformer models, but that's for another post!
+The choice of embedding model is typically a trade-off between quality and cost.
+In most cases, for textual data in English, the open-source `sentence-transformers` model can be utilized as is for text that isn't too long (~300-400 words for text sequences).
+It's possible to deal with text that's longer than the context length of `sentence-transformers`, which requires more external tools, but that topic's for another post!
 {{< /notice >}}

 ## Storing the embeddings in vector databases

-Because of their amenability to operating in embedding space, vector databases are proving to be very useful in the realm of _semantic or similarity-based search_ for all forms of inputs (text, video/image, audio).
-This form of search considers semantics, where the input query sent by the user (typically in natural language) is translated into vector form, in the same embedding space as the data itself, so that results that are most similar to the input are returned.
+Because of their amenability to operating in embedding space, vector databases are proving to be very useful for _semantic or similarity-based search_ for all forms of inputs (text, image, audio).
+This form of search considers semantics, where the input query sent by the user (typically in natural language) is translated into vector form, in the same embedding space as the data itself, so that the top-k results that are most similar to the input query are returned.
 A visualization of this is shown below.

 {{< figure src="embedding-pipeline.png">}}

 ## How is similarity computed?

 The various vector databases offer different metrics to compute similarity, but for text, the following two metrics are most commonly used:

 - __Dot product__: This produces a non-normalized value of an arbitrary magnitude
 - __Cosine distance__: This produces a normalized value (between -1 and 1)